jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * BAL-VIC changing to CR2 at CLJ changing to Northern (West End) Southbound at TCR in 25-29m at 12tph (+9m)
 * BAL-VIC changing to District at VIC in 26-28m at 12tph (+9m)
 * BAL-VIC changing to CR2 at CLJ changing to District at VIC in 26-30m at 12tph (+10m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Bakerloo at WAT in 26-31m at 12tph (+10m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Bakerloo at WAT in 26-31m at 12tph (+10m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 27-32m at 12tph (+11m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 27-32m at 12tph (+11m)

 From Balham to Leicester Square
 -------------------------------
 * Northern (City) changing to Northern (West End) at UKN in 20-21m at 30tph
 * BAL-VIC changing to CR2 at CLJ changing to Northern (West End) Southbound at TCR in 23-27m at 12tph (+5m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 29-34m at 12tph (+11m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 29-34m at 12tph (+11m)

 From Balham to Goodge Street
 ----------------------------
 * Northern (City) changing to Northern (West End) at UKN in 22-23m at 30tph
 * BAL-VIC changing to CR2 at CLJ changing to Northern (West End) at TCR in 23-27m at 12tph (+3m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 31-36m at 12tph (+11m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 31-36m at 12tph (+11m)

 From Balham to Warren Street
 ----------------------------